CopernicaMarketingSoftware/Documentation/Publisher/en/rest-put-database-unsubscribe.md

 ## Available data keys

-The following variables must be put into the body of the request:
+The following data must be put into the body of the request:

 - **behavior**: the setting itself
 - **fields**: the new profile setting (only applicable if ‘behavior’ is